stephanie-jones78/maggies-daughters/README.md

 This project was birthed out the desire for economic education and empowerment, especially for societal groups that have been historically disadvantaged.
 What began as a desire to learn more about the fiancial industry and investments became a deep dive into the life and legacy of Maggie Lena Walker.
 <details>
     <summary>Read more...</summary>
-Maggie Walker was born shortly after the Civil War to a formerly enslaved woman who worked for a Union spy during the way and a former Confederate soldier.
-After her Maggie's step-father, the man her mother who go on to marry, was found dead their family struggled financially and plunged into povery.
-After starting a laundry business, her mother saw firsthand the economic gap and disparity between the people in her community and the laundry patrons she serviced in her business.
-This lit a fire in Maggie's mother that would lead her to instill in her children a heart for service and empowerment through academic and economic advancement.
+Maggie Walker was born shortly after the Civil War to a formerly enslaved woman who worked for a Union spy during the war and a former Confederate soldier.
+After Maggie's step-father, the man her mother would go on to marry, was found dead their family struggled financially and plunged into povery.
+After starting a laundry business her mother saw firsthand the economic gap and disparity between the people in her community and the laundry patrons she serviced in her business.
+This lit a fire in Maggie's mother that would lead her to instill in her own children a heart for service and empowerment through academic and economic advancement.
 </details>
 <br>